 The sidebar of your blog is one crucial aspect to get more conversion, and for lead generation.
 Many bloggers don’t take advantage of their sidebar to full potential, and if you fall in the same category; I recommend you to start taking optimum care of your blog sidebar.

 Place elements which help in getting more subscribers or getting more page views.
 Or, add ads that help in making more money.
 Just don’t use those useless sidebar widgets like live traffic widget or things that don’t add value for your readers.

-Today, I will be talking about one trick which can double your earning or conversion from your sidebar widget.
-Sticky sidebar is not a new concept, and you might notice sticky widget on many blogs including your humble ShoutMeLoud.com.
+Today, I will be talking about one trick which can double your earnings or conversion from your sidebar widget.
+The sticky sidebar is not a new concept, and you might notice sticky widgets on many blogs including ShoutMeLoud.com.

 - Get more clicks on one of your ads.

 - Get more subscribers by sticking your subscription form widget.